-Thai king greets crowd of flag-waving subjects on final day of coronation
+'Very pleased and delighted': Thai king wraps up three-day coronation events

 Since becoming king 18 months ago, Vajiralongkorn has moved to consolidate the authority of the monarchy, including taking more direct control of the crown’s vast wealth with the help of the military government.

-Additional reporting by Juarawee Kittisilpa; Editing by Kay Johnson, Robert Birsel
+Additional reporting by Juarawee Kittisilpa; Editing by Robert Birsel and Clarence Fernandez